Trek Frame Serial Numbers

 page for a bit more info and the brochures

 page for a 93 catalog).
-There seems to be at least two serial number
+There seems to be at least three serial

-bracket.
-The JT probably stands for "Jazz" and "Trek".
+on the bottom bracket shell.
+The JT probably stands for "Jazz"

-The numbers may be the sequential frame number, beginning at 0001.
+and "Trek".
+The numbers may be the sequential frame number,

-- The other is a 10 digit serial number.
-The first two digits are
+- The second type is a 10-character serial number.

-letters which are followed by eight numbers.
-Examples are JT09010099
+The first two characters are letters which are followed by eight numbers.

 MISSING SERIAL NUMBERS

-from 1976 through the early 80s, report their frames are not marked
+Treks, mostly, from 1976 through the early 80s, report their frames

-with serial numbers.
-A past Trek employee wrote that the police
+are not marked with serial numbers.
+A past Trek employee wrote that

-in the Madison and the surrounding area said TREK was famous for
+the police in the Madison and the surrounding area said TREK was famous

 at all.
 The serial number guy just missed a few?

-after hours.
+hours.
 These frames often were not serialized.
-The practice
+The practice stopped

-stopped after production was increased, resulting in little available
+after production was increased, resulting in little available down time

-down time for the equipment.
-2. The serial number on a repainted
+for the equipment.
+2. The serial number on a repainted frame that was

 3. The number is under the plastic cable guide attached to the bottom